IvoBlok/6AxisPathPlanner/README.md

 - [ ] Add non-planar pathing
 - [ ] Add collision control for path validation
 - [ ] Update CMakeFile to create a release executable with proper Eigen (and proxsuite) optimization
+- [ ] Update Renderer Object / shader so it doesn't require a texture when it doesn't use it / doesn't use a dummy texture.
+Also probably look into alternative ways of storing this potentially large group of descriptorSets, vulkan might not be happy with preparing for potentially NUM_OBJECTS descriptor sets.

 <!-- IDEAS -->
 ## Ideas